sveltejs/kit/documentation/faq/80-integrations.md

 });
 ```

 Otherwise, if the library has side effects and you'd still prefer to use static imports, check out [vite-plugin-iso-import](https://github.com/bluwy/vite-plugin-iso-import) to support the `?client` import suffix.
 The import will be stripped out in SSR builds.
+However, note that you will lose the ability to use VS Code Intellisense if you use this method.

 ```js
 import { onMount } from 'svelte';